zhuyuqing/bestconf/README.md

 Given the diverse application workloads, a large-scale system with hundreds of configuration parameters, such as Spark, Hadoop, Cassandra, MySQL and Tomcat, does not necessarily offer the best performance under their default configurations.

-Currently, Bestconf has been tested on the following systems:
+Currently, Bestconf has been tested on the following systems.
+It has also been applied to the Huawei Cloud+ applications.

 -------->>>[Spark: results](https://github.com/zhuyuqing/bestconf/blob/master/doc/spark.md)